iPhoring/PathPlanning/README.md

 ![image3](./images/behaviorDesign.png)

 ### Development
 The intents is to find the location of the car in referene to our car.
-Is the car ahead of us
+a) Is the car ahead of us
-Is the a car left of us
+b) Is the a car left of us
-Is the car right of us
+c) Is the car right of us
-This will help us to decide is we need to reduce speed or it is safe to change the lane
+This will help us to decide is we need to reduce speed or it is safe to change the lane.
 ![image4](./images/prediction.png)

 --